Brookhaven Blues

 In the years following the Civil War, Lincoln County experienced a period of reconstruction and recovery.
 The economy gradually diversified, with the emergence of industries such as lumber, manufacturing, and commerce.
 Today, Lincoln County continues to embrace its history and heritage, with numerous historical sites and museums offering visitors a glimpse into the area's rich past.

-This timeline provides a concise overview of the key events in the history of Lincoln County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Lincoln County, Mississippi.